Basil0X7/pac-man/README.md

 so I had to identify the places where the ghost could walk in and then make him track Pac-Man. \
 It is easier said than done, Trust me.

+### def __init__

+evry ghost have :
+- posetion x in board
+- posetion y in board
+- target go to it
+- speed
+- img
+- direction
+- if he is dead
+- if he in box
+- id

+### draw

+- draw the ghost if thay are not scared of monster and not dead
+- draw the ghost if thay are scared of monster and not dead
+- draw the ghost if thay are dead

+### check_collisions

+- let you know if the ghost in box or not
+- let the ghost know where he can go or not go
+- let the ghost know he can go (up, down, left, right) now or he can't like if he's direction is left or righte he can go up or down if it possible in the board

+###

 # fanctions

 ### check_collisions